7. What specific benefits are there to working with Nola Capital?

 industry partner or our own resources used to complete the financing process.

 5. Who do you work for?

-Our clients are institutions and companies that are seeking capital.
+Our clients are individuals, companies and governmental agencies that are seeking capital.

 6. Where do your clients come from?

 Our firm works almost exclusively with existing clients but we do accept 1-2 high quality clients each year in the industries

 we serve.
 Most of our new clients come to us by referral from existing clients.
 We also receive new clients from